avery-rock/chiaroscuro/implementation.md

 The current code is not asyncronous as a result of this implementation and sends a series of point-to-point translation commands based on the drawing plan.

 While slow, the point-to-point control method used currently reliably recreates planned drawings.
+The gains from continuous trajectories would be large for the edge drawing portion of the sketches but relatively small for the shading since the robot has to change directions all the time.

 ![Planned path from Danny Devito picture](images/danny_plan.png)